joereyes0123/about_me/README.md

 # about_me
-week 1 about me projectfor Code 201
+week 1 about me project for Code 201 collaborated with Carl Olson